rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 ## Conclusion

 It is easy to create, install, and run a VirtualBox&reg; Rocky Linux machine.
 While far from an exhaustive guide, following the steps above should get you a running Rocky Linux install.
-If you use VirtualBox&reg; and have a specific configuration that you would like to share, the author invites you to submit new sections to this document.
+If you use VirtualBox&reg; and have a specific configuration that you want to share, the author invites you to submit new sections to this document.